 Eastern Shore Community College occupies a 115-acre site on U.S. Route 13, south of Melfa, in Accomack County.
 The facilities are accessible to the handicapped and include classrooms, laboratories, a bookstore, a lecture hall, administrative offices, a student lounge, and a Learning Resources Center / Library.
 The Business Development and Workforce Training Center opened in January 2009 and houses Workforce Development Services, including occupational trade areas, allied health programs, industrial technology programs and employer training programs.
 The College is open during the entire year on a semester system.
-Classes are held from early morning through late evening, generally Monday through Saturday.
+Classes are held from early morning through late evening, generally Monday through Thursday, with some classes held on Friday and Saturday.